About DRNC's Disaster Recovery Project:

 How does Disability Rights NC help survivors with disabilities?

-Disability Rights Disaster Recovery Project has a team of two people who provide advocacy, information and referrals, technical assistance and resources to people with disabilities and their families who have been impacted by a disaster, such as a hurricane or flood.
-We work with allies, and other organizations to assist disaster-impacted individuals with disabilities.
+Disability Rights Disaster Recovery Project's three member team provides advocacy, information and referrals, technical assistance and resources to people with disabilities and their families who have been impacted by a disaster, such as a hurricane or flood.
+We work with community allies and other organizations to assist disaster-impacted individuals with disabilities.
 We provide real-time assistance to people with disabilities seeking assistance with immediate and urgent disaster-related needs during a federally declared disaster.
 We also monitor shelters during a disaster to check on people with disabilities to advocate for them and protect their rights.

 In 2018, the US Congress created Community Development Block Grant Mitigation (CDBG-MIT) funds to help states impacted by disasters that happened form 2015 - 2017.